skip to content

 Saskatchewan

 • Rate on ABI up to the business limit temporarily decreased from 2% to 0% effective Oct.
 1, 2020.
-This rate increased to 1% effective July 1, 2023 and will increase to 2% effective July 1, 2025.
+This rate increased to 1% effective July 1, 2023 and was scheduled to increase to 2% effective July 1, 2024; however, legislation has been passed to maintain the 1% rate indefinitely.

 Québec